CMGreenspon/NCams/documentation/installation.md

 # Notes on software installation for NCams

 ## FLIR Cameras Setup (Spinnaker)

 1. Install SpinView for testing whether the cameras work with full [SDK](https://flir.app.boxcn.net/v/SpinnakerSDK/folder/73503062578).
 2. Test whether the cameras are properly setup by running SpinView (for example, located in `C:\Program Files\Point Grey Research\Spinnaker\bin64\vs2015\SpinView_WPF.exe`)
 3. Install [Spinnaker module](https://flir.app.boxcn.net/v/SpinnakerSDK/folder/68522911814) into your Python (after installing DeepLabCut, using pip install).

-Do NOT try to install PySpin using pip, it will install a different package.
+Do NOT try to install PySpin using pip, it will install a different, unrelated package.

 ## DeepLabCut